Skip to main content

 insecure: true

-If you're using the Governance Starter Kit repository, you'll find this library already included in your chromia.yml file.
+If you're using the Governance Starter Kit repository, you'll find this library already included in your chromia.yml file, along with common arguments and other libraries such as eif, ft4, and pagination.

-2. Customize the parameters in your config.yml file as needed.
+2. Customize the parameters in your config.yml file as shown below.

 Common arguments